 - Blue Apron says to wash and dry all the fresh produce before starting the prep.
-This is a very good idea because you don't know where most of the produce comes from, how it is handles and what type of pesticides they use.
+This is an excellent idea because you don't know where most of the produce comes from, how it is handled, and what pesticides they use.

 - The sugar snap peas have a string that runs the length of each pod.
-This string is tough and most difficult to chew.
-Simple remove the string by using a paring knife to grab the string from one end and pull off.
+This string is challenging and most difficult to chew.
+Remove the string using a paring knife to grab the string from one end and pull it off.

 - Once the snap peas are de-stringed, cut them in half crosswise.

 - Asparagus has a tough woody stem that you'll want to remove.
-I like to grab it at the end and in the middle and snap off the tough woody stem.
-It's like magic how the asparagus knows exactly where to snap off but it always works.
+I like grabbing it at the end and middle and snapping off the tough, woody stem.
+It's magic how the asparagus knows precisely where to snap off, but it always works.

 - Zest the lemon with a zester or small side of a box grater.
-I've noticed many, many of Blue Apron recipes require zesting a lemon or lime.
-It does however add a nice layer of flavor.
+I've noticed many of Blue Apron's recipes require zesting a lemon or lime.
+It does, however, add a nice layer of flavor.

 - Peel the shallot and dice to a medium dice.
-We could get technical and examine exactly what a medium dice looks like but we'll reserve that for another day.
+We could get technical and examine what a medium dice looks like, but we'll reserve that for another day.

-- Finally, pick the mint leaves off of the stems and discard the stems.
+- Finally, pick the mint leaves off the stems and discard the stems.

-- Oh yeah, most likely you are not going to purchase pancetta already diced like Blue Apron sends to you.
-You are going to buy a piece from the market and need to dice it yourself.
+- Oh yeah, most likely, you will not purchase pancetta already diced like Blue Apron sends you.
+You will buy a piece from the market and need to dice it yourself.
 This dice is larger than the dice you made for the shallot.
-Maybe I do need to write a post about the different dice sizes!
+I may need to write a post about the different dice sizes!

 Cook the Pancetta

-- Heat a large fry pan, large enough to hold all the ingredients including the pasta one medium high heat until hot.
-Blue Apron suggests to use a nonstick pan if you have one.
+- Heat a large fry pan, large enough to hold all the ingredients, including the pasta, on medium-high heat until hot.
+Blue Apron suggests using a nonstick pan if you have one.
 When the pan starts getting hot, add one drizzle of olive oil.
 When the oil is hot, add the diced pancetta.

 Cook the Pasta

-- In the same pot of boiling water you soft boiled the eggs, add the pasta and bring to a boil.
+- In the same pot of boiling water, you soft-boiled the eggs, add the pasta and bring to a boil.
 Cook until the pasta is al dente.
-The cooking times will be different if you are using fresh cavatelli or dried.
+The cooking times will differ if you use fresh cavatelli or dried.
 The cooking times should be posted on the container.

 Cook the Vegetables

-- In the pan you cooked the pancetta, add another drizzle of olive oil and heat on medium high.
+- In the pan you cooked the pancetta, add another drizzle of olive oil and heat on medium-high.
 When hot, add the peas and asparagus pieces.
-Blue Apron likes you to cook with out stirring for 2 to 3 minutes until slightly softened.
-I have a very difficult time not stirring after the first minute but I'll let you try both methods and decide for yourself.
+Blue Apron likes you to cook without stirring for 2 to 3 minutes until slightly softened.
+I have difficulty not stirring after the first minute, but I'll let you try both methods and decide for yourself.

-- Cook until the spinach wilts, about 2 more minutes.
+- Cook until the spinach wilts, about two more minutes.

 Put the Meal Together and Serve

-- Cook all the ingredients on medium high for 2 minutes remembering to stir constantly to coat the pasta with the sauce in the pan.
-If you think the sauce is too dry, add some more of the reserved pasta water but don't make it too watery.
+- Cook all the ingredients on medium-high for 2 minutes, remembering to stir constantly to coat the pasta with the sauce in the pan.
+If you think the sauce is too dry, add more reserved pasta water, but don't make it too watery.

-- Serve the pasta, vegetables and sauce on plates or in bowls.
-Top each plate with 2 soft boiled egg halves, mint leaves that have been torn by had, remaining parmesan cheese and a lemon wedge on the side.
+- Serve the pasta, vegetables, and sauce on plates or in bowls.
+Top each plate with 2 soft-boiled egg halves, mint leaves torn by hand, remaining parmesan cheese, and a lemon wedge on the side.